Massage Therapy

 RMT

-Danielle Webb recently graduated from the Massage Therapy Program at the West Coast College of Massage Therapy.
+Danielle Webb graduated from the Massage Therapy Program at WCCMT in 2022 and has been absolutely loving building her practice at Phi.
 Her passion for health and wellness began at an early age and has evolved in a holistic way.
 Her studies began in 2015 with Holistic Nutrition at Pacific Rim College.
-This grew into a natural passion for herbalism and growing food, which led her to study Permaculture Design & Earth Activist training in 2016 and later to pursue a diploma of Permaculture Design & Resilient Ecosystems at Pacific Rim College in 2019.
-During that program an innate connection and desire to support women’s health rose in her, which led to a completion of her Holistic Doula training at Pacific Rim College in 2020.
-With her nurturing and compassionate nature combined with a lifelong vison of offering a space to hold somatic healing, safety and rest for her community, Massage Therapy seemed like the natural route to go.
+This grew into a natural passion for herbalism and growing food, which led her to study Permaculture Design & Earth Activist Training in 2016 and later to pursue a Diploma of Permaculture Design & Resilient Ecosystems at Pacific Rim College in 2019.
+During that program an innate connection and desire to support women’s health rose in her, which led to a completion of her Holistic Doula Training at Pacific Rim College in 2020.
+With her nurturing and compassionate nature combined with a lifelong vison of offering a space to hold somatic healing for those in her community, Massage Therapy seemed like the natural route to go.
 Danielle believes in a hands-on approach to healing with the intention of guiding people back into their bodies, as a place to feel whole and at home.
-Her treatment style is intuitive and receptive to the ever-changing needs of the body and draws on Myofascial Release, Lomi Lomi and General Swedish massage techniques.
-Her passions outside of work involve dancing, surfing, biking, ocean swims, herbalism and nutrition.
+Her treatment style is intuitive and receptive to the ever-changing needs of the body and draws on myofascial release, trigger point therapy, deep tissue work and general swedish massage techniques.

 Laurie